nadim-anamul/algoExpertProblem/TwoNumberSum/README.md

 <li>if the value is not equal to target we will check if the left+right value is greater than target value we need to set the right value to its previous array item.</li>
 <li>If we don't get the target value in the array we will finally return empty array</li>
 </ul>
+<h3>Complexity Analysis</h3>
+<p>We loop trough all the item so for time complexity it is O(n) which is linear.
+We are initialize new variable to store left and right value which we are reassigning.
+So the space complexity is O(1) which is constant.</p>